Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective Collapse and Objective Thermalization: Similarities and Differences

-This appendix is devoted to the discussion of differences between objective collapse models and the proposed OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} in Sec.~\ref{Sec3:OQT}) and whether objective collapse models can (on its own) realize thermodynamic equilibrium, as suggested in Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance}.
-At long times, objective collapse mechanisms yield a diagonal density matrix $\hat{\rho}_B$ consistent with Born’s rules, while preserving its diagonal elements in the collapse basis~\cite{Bassi_03_PhyRep} (see Sec.~\ref{Sec4:SUI}).
+This appendix discusses parallels and distinctions between objective collapse models and the proposed OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} in Sec.~\ref{Sec3a}).
+We define objective collapse mechanisms as models whose steady states are diagonal density matrices $\hat{\rho}_B$ consistent with Born’s rules, with their diagonal elements preserved in the collapse basis~\cite{Bassi_03_PhyRep} (see Sec.~\ref{Sec4:SUI}).
 In contrast, the OQT model results in a thermal distribution $\hat{\chi}$ where all information of the initial condition is lost, except the average energy and other conserved quantities.
-This already indicates that collapse models and the OQT model are distinct mechanisms with both qualitative and quantitative differences.
+This already indicates that collapse models and the OQT model are distinct, with both qualitative and quantitative differences.

-In Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance}, it has been claimed that since objective collapse theories incorporate irreversibility and an arrow of time into the dynamics, they are sufficient in allowing macroscopic systems to thermalize and attain thermal equilibrium without certain epistemic considerations.
+In Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance}, it has been claimed that since objective collapse mechanisms incorporate irreversibility and an arrow of time into the dynamics, they are sufficient in allowing macroscopic systems to attain thermal equilibrium without certain epistemic considerations.
 Further, Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} proposes that the GRW (Ghirardi-Rimini-Weber) model~\cite{Ghirardi_1986} with discontinuous jump processes can lead to thermal equilibrium, however no explicit proofs or concrete analytically worked out examples are provided.